-Rep. Sewell Joins Bipartisan Introduction of Election Security Act
+Rep. Sewell Joins Bipartisan Introduction of Secure Elections Act

 WASHINGTON, D.C. – On Friday, four members of the House Permanent Select Committee on Intelligence (HPSCI) introduced the Secure Elections Act, which would provide local communities and state governments with the resources needed to strengthen election systems against cyberattacks.
 The bill was introduced by Reps.
 Tom Rooney (R-FL), Terri Sewell (D-AL), Trey Gowdy (R-SC), and Jim Himes (D-CT), all of whom have played a role in the HPSCI investigation into Russian meddling in the 2016 election.